-We run Singing Hands Educational Concerts in a wide range of settings for various groups and organisations such as Down’s Syndrome Support Groups, Portage Groups, respite settings, SEN playgroups, “Disability Rocks” (inclusive music festivals) and London Zoo and Whipsnade Zoo Special Children’s Day.
+We run Singing Hands Educational Concerts and large-scale Live Events in a wide range of settings for various groups and organisations such as Down’s Syndrome Support Groups, Portage Groups, respite settings, SEN playgroups, “Disability Rocks” (inclusive music festivals) and London Zoo and Whipsnade Zoo Special Children’s Day.
 Our performances are fully adaptable depending on the needs of the event organisers and we can cater for smaller specialist groups to large theatre-based events.

 We can also offer bespoke online sessions via Zoom so if you are concerned F2F is still not feasible at the moment for your group, this is another option available for your members to enjoy.

 As parents of disabled children ourselves, we are particularly passionate about our sessions at Great Ormond Street Hospital School and Evelina Children’s Hospital School in London.